bobsanjo/PRIV/bidding_auction_services_protected_app_signals_egress.md

 The definition of the wire format of a payload is called its _protocol_.
 Below we describe the first wire format, or protocol version `1`.
 The protocol version included in the payload will be set by the platform.

-A payload is made up of two parts: a **header** containing metadata information used for serialization and deserialization; and a **body** containing serialized feature values.
+A payload is made up of two parts:

+* **Header**: containing metadata information used for serialization and deserialization.
+* **Body**: containing serialized feature values.

 ### Header